catkin/catkin_tools/docs/mechanics.rst

 Workspace Chaining / Extending
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An important property listed in the configuration configuration which deserves attention is the summary value of the ``Extending`` property.
+An important property listed in the configuration which deserves attention is the summary value of the ``Extending`` property.
 This affects which other collections of libraries and packages which will be visible to your workspace.
 This is process called "workspace chaining."